-Directive 1 - Concerning actual hits
+Directive 1 - concerning actual hits

-During each round, a judge will mark respective score for each Kickboxer, according to the number of technically controlled blows that each one has received.
-To count a punch or a kick the blow must not be blocked, or even partially deviated or stopped.
-The value of recorded blows in a fight will be counted by click or digitally at the end of each round and granted to the Kickboxer, according to their degree of superiority.
+during each round, a judge will mark respective score for each kickboxer, according to the number of technically controlled blows that each one has received.
+To count a punch or a kick blow must not be blocked, even partially deviated or stopped.
+The value of recorded blows in a fight will be counted by click or digitally at the end of each round and granted to the kickboxer, according to his degree of superiority.

-- Blows given by a Kickboxer will not be taken into account: - If they are contrary to the regulations - If they land on the arms - If they are weak and do not come from the legs, body or shoulders.
+Blows given by a kickboxer will not be taken into account:

+- If they are contrary to the regulations

+- If they land on the arms

+- If they are weak and do not come from legs, body or shoulders.

-Directive 2 - Concerning offences
+- Directive 2 concerning offences

-During each round a judge cannot penalize each offence they see, regardless of whether the referee has noticed it or not.
-They have to call the referee's attention to that offence.
+During each round a judge cannot penalize each offence he sees, regardless of whether the referee has noticed it or not.
+He has to call the referee's attention to that offence.
 If the referee gives any kind of warnings to one of the fighters, the judges must note it; writing W on the Fouls column on the scoring sheet, but that does not mean a direct minus point to the other fighter.
-When the

-Referee decides to give a minus point to a fighter, the table official will minus the fighter as indicated by the referee, in the case of clickers, Each referee will add 3 points to the other fighter.
+When the Referee decides to give a minus point to a fighter, the table official will minus the fighter as indicated by the referee, in the case of clickers each referee will add 3 points to the other fighter.
 For all detailed descriptions, see Art.
 8.2.
 Scoring System.